Blooms on a Budget #01: Tulips and Wax Flowers

 When working with flowers, make sure you have the following items on hand:

-This post was brought to you by Blooms by the Box, which is a fabulous DIY floral resource.
+This post was brought to you by Blooms by the Box, a fabulous DIY floral resource.
 Their floral selection is great for brides and party throwers alike because you can buy their catalog of blooms by the bunch rather than in larger lots.